jessepinkman9900/code-snippets/pgrx-data-retention/README.md

 - jepsen testing?
 - reference - https://github.com/timescale/pgvectorscale/tree/main/pgvectorscale

+### Instrumentation/Profiling
+- growth in count of dynamically spawned bg workers
+- runtime of dynamically spawned bg workers

 ### Design choices
-- limitation of BG worker is that it can only connect to the database defined at startup. it cannot switch dynamically
-- therefore we need to create a bg worker for each database for which we want to apply the policy
+- 1 static background worker - as long as the service is running it will keep running & try to apply the policy
+  - sleep for 10s between each iteration
-- bg worker cannot be spawned by using a SQL statement since SQL statement run in user process & not in the background worker process
+- policy applied by dynamic bg worker swapned by the orchestrator bg worker
-  - change in config needs postgres server restart for the `_PG_init()` to pick up the new config & create new bg workers
-    - can we use some signal to notify the bg worker to reload the config?
+- sequential execution of policies. block on previous policy bg worker to complete before starting the next policy

-- Background workers must be initialised in the extension's `_PG_init()` function, and can **only** be started if loaded through the `shared_preload_libraries` configuration setting

-### V2
-- single static background worker - orchestrator
-- this orchestrator will read the config table & spawn a dynamic bg worker for each row in the data retention config table
+  - predictable execution order & resource utilization

 ## Current Implementation
 - on startup it will drop `public.data_retention_policy` table if exists and create it again in `postgres` database